mofasseldotcom/bootscore-gulp/README.md

 # Gulp has some dependancies in order to function properly
     sudo apt-get install nodejs-legacy // Recommended!
 Installs node and nodejs both support

-    sudo apt-get install nodejs // Alternative! it will only install support
+    sudo apt-get install nodejs // Alternative! it will only install nodejs support

     sudo apt-get install npm // install npm (node package manager) sudo npm install npm -g // to update to latest